Transformers: IDW publishing (2005–2022)

 The following year, IDW Publishing rebooted the G1 series from scratch within various limited series and one shots.
-This allowed long-time writer of Marvel and Dreamwave comics, Simon Furman to create his own universe without continuity hindrance, similar to Ultimate Marvel.
+This allowed long-time writer of Marvel and Dreamwave comics, Simon Furman, to create his own universe without continuity hindrance, similar to Ultimate Marvel.
 This new continuity originally consisted of a comic book series titled The Transformers with a companion series known as The Transformers: Spotlight.
 The main series was broken up into several story arcs.
 Eventually, with IDW Publishing losing sales, the series was given a soft reboot.
-Beginning with All Hail Megatron, the series was set in a new direction, discarding the mini series and Spotlight format with ongoing comics.
+Beginning with All Hail Megatron, the series was set in a new direction, discarding the miniseries and Spotlight format with ongoing comics.
 By 2012 the series had split into three ongoing series; The Transformers: More Than Meets The Eye, The Transformers: Robots in Disguise (which later changed in 2015 to "The Transformers") and The Transformers: Till All Are One.
 In 2022, it was announced that IDW lost the publishing rights to Transformers.

 Alternative stories

 In January 2006, the Hasbro Transformers Collectors' Club comic wrote a story based on the Transformers Classics toy line, set in the Marvel Comics universe, but excluding the Generation 2 comic.
-Fifteen years after Megatron crash lands in the Ark with Ratchet, the war continues with the characters in their Classics bodies.
+Fifteen years after Megatron crash-lands in the Ark with Ratchet, the war continues with the characters in their Classics bodies.

 IDW Publishing introduced The Transformers: Evolutions in 2006, a collection of mini-series that re-imagine and reinterpret the G1 characters in various ways.
 To date, only one miniseries has been published, Hearts of Steel, placing the characters in an Industrial Revolution-era setting.
 The series was delayed as Hasbro did not want to confuse newcomers with too many fictional universes before the release of the live-action film.

-However, IDW and the original publisher Marvel Comics announced a crossover storyline with the Avengers to coincide with the film New Avengers/Transformers.
+However, IDW and the original publisher Marvel Comics announced a crossover storyline with the Avengers to coincide with the film, titled New Avengers/Transformers.
 The story is set on the borders of Symkaria and Latveria, and its fictional universe is set between the first two New Avengers storylines, as well in between the Infiltration and Escalation phase of IDW's The Transformers.
-IDW editor-in-chief, Chris Ryall hinted at elements of it being carried over into the main continuities, and that a sequel is possible.
+IDW editor-in-chief Chris Ryall hinted at elements of it being carried over into the main continuities, and that a sequel is possible.
 In June 2018 it was announced there would be Star Trek and Transformers Crossover being released in September 2018.